nesrak1/AssetsTools.NET/README.md

 It is recommended to use `AssetsManager` for most cases unless you only need to read/write one assets file and it's a simple task.

-To load the file, you can use `LoadAssetsFile(string assetPath, bool loadDependencies)` to get an `AssetsFileInstance`:
+To load an assets, you can use `LoadAssetsFile(string assetPath, bool loadDependencies)` to get an `AssetsFileInstance`:

 ```cs
 var am = new AssetsManager();
 var inst = am.LoadAssetsFile("resources.assets", true);
 ```

+See the bottom for how to load asset bundles (usually `.unity3d`)

 An `AssetsFileInstance` holds the `AssetsFile` and `AssetsFileTable` instances.
 The `AssetsFile` contains information about the version of the file, the `TypeTree` which may contain serialization data and other info on decoding assets, and the dependencies that the file needs (it may be easier to look in `AssetsFileInstance.dependencies` though).
 The `AssetsFileTable` is a table of information about assets like their path id, type id, and pointer in data.